Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:13:31.20] - Lucia Cerchie I'm going to do that in here.

 [00:13:40.11] - Anthony Campolo Cool.
-What I'm doing here, this is worth just pointing out what is happening here.
+What I'm doing here, this is worth just pointing out, is what is happening here.
 You can do this.
-What we're doing, this step right now, we're going to build out the steps and API.
-This is all totally decoupled from Redwood and you can just do this part by itself and have a schema and then connect it to any friend you want.
+What we're doing in this step right now is building out the StepZen API.
+This is all totally decoupled from Redwood, and you can just do this part by itself and have a schema and then connect it to any front end you want.
 What we're doing here is I'm actually building this into the project structure of a Redwood app, because Redwood has very specific conventions about where something like an API would even go, whereas most frameworks don't.
-That's what's happening here is that we're merging some Redwood isms with how you can work with Stepson.
+That's what's happening here: we're merging some Redwood-isms with how you can work with StepZen.
 That's why we're creating these folders here.
 And there's no Redwood generate command for this.

 [00:15:58.23] - Anthony Campolo then add another one.